ocaml/dune/doc/dune-files.rst

 - ``(staged_pps <ppx-rewriters-and-flags>)`` is similar to ``(pps ...)``
   but behave slightly differently and is needed for certain ppx rewriters (see below for details)
-- ``compat`` is a special value that brings some of the newer OCaml syntaxes to older compiler.
-See :ref:`Compat preprocessor
+- ``future_syntax`` is a special value that brings some of the newer OCaml syntaxes to older compiler.
+See :ref:`Future syntax
-  <compat-pp>` for more details
+  <future-syntax>` for more details

 Dune normally assumes that the compilation pipeline is sequenced as
 follow: